Pennsylvania campaign wildcard Fetterman turns to governing

 Fetterman has played down his own progressivism.
 Instead, he said the Democratic Party has come around to his long-held positions — such as legalizing marijuana — and has held himself out as a Democrat who votes like a Democrat.

-On the campaign trail, Fetterman said he would like to emulate his fellow Pennsylvania Democrat, third-term Sen. Bob Casey, an institution in the state's politics who campaigned for Fetterman and is lending his chief of staff to help oversee Fetterman's transition.
+On the campaign trail, Fetterman said he would like to emulate his fellow Pennsylvania Democrat, third-term Sen. Bob Casey.

-Casey doesn't expect Fetterman's progressive politics will sideline him, saying Democrats already have a broad coalition that can get things done, such as President Joe Biden's infrastructure legislation and massive health care and climate change bill.
+Casey doesn’t expect Fetterman’s progressive politics will sideline him, saying Democrats already have a broad coalition that can get things done on President Joe Biden’s priorities.

 Fetterman, 53, is fresh off winning the midterm election’s most expensive — and, probably, most unusual — race for Senate.

 In the middle of the campaign, Fetterman survived, then recovered from a stroke that he says almost killed him.
-He went on to beat Dr. Mehmet Oz, the heart surgeon-turned-TV celebrity who spent $27 million of his own money after moving from New Jersey to run.
+He went on to beat Dr. Mehmet Oz, the heart surgeon-turned-TV celebrity who moved from New Jersey to run.

-Fetterman still suffers from auditory processing disorder — a stroke's common aftereffect — that could require him to use closed-captioning in hearings, meetings and debates.
-It also could possibly limit his ability to engage in the common practice of giving interviews to reporters in Senate corridors.
+Fetterman still suffered from a stroke’s common aftereffect that could require him to use closed-captioning in hearings, meetings and debates.

-Fetterman's fashion sensibility — he sports hoodies and shorts, even in winter — came up on the campaign trail, when Republicans plastered him as someone who dresses like a teenager living in his parents' basement.
-At one campaign event for Oz, Sen. John Kennedy, R-La., jokingly told the crowd that Oz at least "wears pants.”
+Fetterman’s fashion sensibility — he sports hoodies and shorts, even in winter — came up on the campaign trail, when Republicans plastered him as someone who dresses like a teenager.
+Sen. John Kennedy, R-La., jokingly told one crowd that Oz at least “wears pants.”

-In the Senate, Fetterman will be joining the clubbiest of clubs, 100 of the nation's ultimate insiders: millionaires, scions and king — or queen — makers.
-His supporters very much see him taking to the Senate differently: as an outsider.
+In the Senate, Fetterman joins the clubbiest of clubs, 100 of the nation’s ultimate insiders.
+His supporters see him differently: as an outsider and regular guy who became a progressive hero as the mayor of a Pittsburgh satellite community.
+One supporter, Lydia Thomas, says “he’s for the little Pennsylvania guys.”

-Fetterman became something of a progressive hero without the party's help, attracting a following as the mayor of a Pittsburgh satellite community.
-In that role, he performed same-sex marriages before they were legal and got arrested in a demonstration after Pittsburgh's regional health care giant closed a hospital in Braddock, his poverty-wracked town.

-"He’s for us — not for the big movie stars or the big people who have all the money.
-He’s for the little Pennsylvania guys,” said one supporter, Lydia Thomas.

 On the campaign trail, Fetterman regularly used Democratic Sen. Joe Manchin of West Virginia as a foil, suggesting Manchin doesn’t vote like a Democrat should and won’t get rid of the filibuster.

-At one packed county Democratic party breakfast, he asked voters if there were any "Joe Manchin Democrats" in the room.
-Nobody spoke up.
-Then Fetterman told them that a Democrat who doesn’t support eliminating the filibuster “must believe that there are 10 or 12 Republican senators of conscience.”
-Manchin’s office wouldn’t comment.

-It’s not clear that Fetterman views himself as an outsider, or that he intended to run that way.
-He has dismissed questions about his style or how he would fit into the Senate, saying it should be the least of anyone’s concerns given the stakes.
+Fetterman has dismissed questions about how he'd fit into the Senate, saying it should be the least of anyone’s concerns given the stakes.

 “Here’s what I promise to never to do: I promise to never incite a riot on Capitol Hill.
 I promise to never stand up on the floor of the Senate after I’ve been driven from it by a bunch of rioters and lie about our election in Pennsylvania,” Fetterman said in an interview last year.

-During the 2020 presidential campaign, Fetterman was in high demand from TV networks and carried Biden's shield.
+During the 2020 presidential campaign, Fetterman was in high demand from TV networks.
 As a senator, he may again be in high demand on the Sunday talk shows.
-And his social media feeds will bear watching: His campaign trolled Oz relentlessly, and he sometimes spits out cuss words when describing things he doesn’t like.
+And his social media feeds will bear watching after his campaign drew national attention with how it trolled Oz relentlessly.

 Then there’s his wardrobe.
 Fetterman has said that he will wear a suit in the Senate chamber and, sure enough, when he showed up for orientation earlier this month, he wore one.
 He isn’t entirely a stranger to dressing up; he has worn a suit while presiding as lieutenant governor in the state Senate.

-He skipped dozens of voting sessions in the state Senate during his four years as lieutenant governor, including eight of nine days this fall while he was on the campaign trail.
-When he did show up to preside, Republican senators complained that he showed a lack of interest in learning the rules of order.

-Twice, Republican senators went through extraordinary procedural maneuvers to remove him as the presiding officer in the middle of a voting session, contending he had willfully defied rules of order to help fellow Democrats in partisan showdowns.

-Not only that, but he ruffled feathers by hanging flags — such as the pro-marijuana legalization and LGBTQ and transgender-rights flags — from the door of the lieutenant governor's office and its second-floor outdoor balcony that overlooks the state Capitol's sweeping front steps.
+Not only that, he ruffled feathers by hanging flags — such as the pro-marijuana legalization and LGBTQ and transgender-rights flags — from the door of the lieutenant governor’s office or a balcony overlooking the state Capitol’s sweeping front steps.

 Republicans, complaining he was turning his Capitol office into a dorm room, slipped a provision into lame-duck budget legislation to stop it — prompting Fetterman to lampoon them as marshaling the “gay pride police.”

 The U.S. Senate will have its own partisanship and its own transactional dealings between members.
-Casey says Fetterman is prepared for it, having been a mayor and lieutenant governor.
-What may be the biggest change for Fetterman, Casey said, is the demand on his time that will keep him in Washington and away from his wife and three school-age children.
+Casey says Fetterman is prepared for it.
+What may be the biggest change for Fetterman, Casey said, is the demand on his time.

-“Your life becomes — because of the schedule of votes and hearings — the time in Washington and that’s different,” Casey said.
-"Most people don't have that kind of schedule where ... sometimes you’re in Washington more than the state that you represent."
+“Most people don’t have that kind of schedule where ... sometimes you’re in Washington more than the state that you represent," Casey said.

 Associated Press national political writer Steve Peoples and video journalist Jessie Wardarski contributed to this report.
 Follow Marc Levy on Twitter: http://twitter.com/timelywriter